Energize - Community Spaces

 Spaces that provide community services - Indoor areas used for in-person, onsite activities that directly enable people to improve their lives (for example: skills training sites, food banks, libraries, etc.).

-While not an eligibility requirement, this program prioritizes community spaces located in frontline communities, defined as those located in any of the following geographies:
+This program prioritizes community spaces located in frontline communities, defined as those located in any of the following geographies:

 - Puget Sound Clean Air Agency overburdened communities